GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 However, when configuring your server capacity for a production environment, there are several key considerations:

-- Row processed per second
+- Data points processed per second
 - Query requests per second
 - Data volume
 - Data retention policy